Thou Shalt Not Collect: The Warnings and Perils of Early Tobacco Card Collecting

 Earlier times show a great deal of concern for tobacco card collecting

-Just as they are today, tobacco cards were heavily desired among collectors.
+Just as they are today, tobacco cards were heavily desired among collectors at the time they were initially produced.
 But while today’s cards are too expensive for most children, that wasn’t the case when early tobacco cards were introduced in the late 1800s and early 1900s.

 The accessibility to the cards became somewhat of a national concern.
 ‘Problem’ may be too strong a word to use but there’s no doubt that adults were often greatly against children collecting cards.